firstbbice/docker-openldap/README.md

 This docker image grabs the openldap source and builds slapd and installs it in /opt/slapd.

-In order to use it you MUST supply at least two volumes.
+In order to use it you MUST supply at least the openldap volume.
+If you want your LDAP databases persistent, you must provide (at least) all three.
+You may provide even more volumes if you have multiple databases, depending on how you've configured  LDAP with the slapd.ldif file in the openldap volume.

 - **slapd.d**: Mounted to /opt/slapd/etc/slapd.d (OPTIONAL)
 - **openldap**: Mounted to /opt/slapd/etc/openldap (REQUIRED)
 - **openldap-data**: Mounted to /opt/slapd/var/openldap-data (OPTIONAL)